Allan Arthur Willman: Family

 In 1942, Willman married Regina Kastberg Hansen (1914–1965), also a composer.
 In 1956, after suffering from cancer for 8 years, Regina left Allan, and soon thereafter, they divorced.
 But they remained in close contact until she died in 1965, after 17 years of cancer.
 Regina and Allan never had any children and Allan never remarried.

-Willman's original manuscripts, letters from prominent musicians, 26 various musical instruments including Willman's piano, art work and some of Willman's personal library were devised under the will of his estate to his nephew, Gordon Alban Gallup, PhD (born 1927), a retired professor (physics/astronomy) at the University of Nebraska in Lincoln.
+Willman's original manuscripts, letters from prominent musicians, 26 various musical instruments including Willman's piano, art work and some of Willman's personal library were devised under the will of his estate to his nephew, Gordon Alban Gallup (born 1927), a retired professor (physics/astronomy) at the University of Nebraska in Lincoln.